Achilles Tendon

 Can Achilles tendon injuries be prevented?

-How long does it usually take to recover from an Achilles tendon injury?
+How long does it take for an Achilles tendon injury to heal?

 If you have any feedback, please get in touch.